MelihFazl/bilfit/README.md

 BilFit is a website spesifically designed for Bilkent University to manage the sports activites and the gym usage in the campus.
 With this all-around website with user friendly design,  not only can students maintain a healthy life , but also the gym staff can easily keep track of the reservations of the activities in the sports facilities in Bilkent University.

 ### 🛠️ Planned features
-- There will be two types of users as normal users and gym staff
+- There will be three types of users as gym member, gym staff and admin
+- Admin will add and delete the accounts of gym members and gym staff since there won't be a register function for users.
 - Normal user authentication will be provided by Student ID
-- Keeping the personal record of users (height, weight, favourite sports etc.)
+- Keeping the personal record of users (height, weight, e-mail, phone number etc.)
 - Reservation making and cancelling as a user for necessary activities like gym, swimming pool etc.
-- Reservation can be done for all gyms in the campus (Main Sports Hall, East Sports Hall, Dormitories Sports Hall)
+- Reservation can be done for all gyms in the campus (Main Sports Hall, East Sports Hall, Dormitories Sports Hall).
 - Managing the reservations as gym staff (monitoring, approving, cancelling)
+- Gym staff will be able to restrict some Gym Members.
+The restricted gym members will not be able to make any reservation.
-- Announcements related to sport tournaments etc. can be visible
+- Announcements related to sport tournaments etc. can be visible.
-- Registration for tournaments
+- Registration for tournaments will be available for the gym members.
-- Requesting personal gym program from the staff
+- Requesting personal gym program from the staff.
+Staff will be able to see the program requests and mark them as approved after the process.

-- Achievement system for normal users, and they will have levels based on them (Example achievements: You tried three different sports, you went to gym 10 times)
+### 🤵‍♂️🤵‍♀️ Actors
+- Admin
-- Staff will be able to check HES Codes
+- Gym Staff
+- Gym Member